xGlobalShock/Hublify/To Do List.md

 - Fix the icons colors of Date and Time inside the " Add new Stream ".
 - Fix and add icons to Status and Timezone inside the " Add New Stream ".
 - Fix the Profile input names to display on top of each input.

-> New Things to add:

-- Display Twitch user results when typing a username, so they can be selected and added to the list.
-- Add the gender icon on the profile picture when a user chooses their gender in settings > profile, Display it similar to how the country flag is displayed but display it on the left right.

 > Make everything mobile-responsive in a professional way